 Gros Ventre, aka: Ahe, A’aninin, Ahahnelin, A’ane, Atsina – Pronounced “Grow Vaunt,” the word means “big belly” in French.
-No one knows exactly why the French called them this.
-The Gros Ventre were kinfolk of the Arapaho, and called themselves A’aninin, the White Clay People.
-The Gros Ventre were probably original residents of Minnesota and North Dakota, but, as European expansion pushed them westward, the tribe migrated to Montana, where most of their descendants still live today.
+The Gros Ventre were kinfolk of the Arapaho and called themselves A’aninin, the White Clay People.

-Guale – Guale was an historic Native American chiefdom of Mississippian culture peoples located along the coast of present-day Georgia and the Sea Islands.
+Guale – Guale was a historic Native American chiefdom of Mississippian culture peoples located along the coast of present-day Georgia and the Sea Islands.
 Spanish Florida established its Roman Catholic missionary system in the chiefdom in the late 16th century.
 During the late 17th century and early 18th century, Guale society was shattered by extensive epidemics of new infectious diseases and attacks by other tribes.
-Some of the surviving remnants migrated to the mission areas of Spanish Florida while others remained near the Georgia coast.
-Joining with other survivors, they became known as the Yamasee, an ethnically mixed group that emerged in a process of ethnogenesis.
-See More HERE.
+Some surviving remnants migrated to the mission areas of Spanish Florida, while others remained near the Georgia coast.
+Joining with other survivors, they became known as the Yamasee, an ethnically mixed group that emerged during ethnogenesis.
+See more HERE.

 Hohokam – Around 400 B.C., these Indians migrated from northern Mexico and settled at a place now called Snaketown, near Phoenix, Arizona.
 This group, who lived in pit houses, wisely invented an early form of irrigation, digging canals up to ten miles in length, then damming and directing the water through rows of crops.
 They made pottery using a unique dye from the saguaro cactus.
 Their culture lasted almost 2,000 years and are most likely the ancestors of the Pima and Papago tribes.

 Hopi – The Hopi occupancy of Arizona makes it the longest authenticated history of occupation of a single area by any Native American tribe in the United States.
-The Hopi located their villages on mesas for defensive purposes but land surrounding the mesas was also utilized by clans, families, medicinal and religious purposes.
-While the majority of its land was appropriated by the federal government, they retained 9% of their original holdings which is today the Hopi Reservation.
-Encompassing some 1.6 million acres, the headquarters is at Kykotsmovi, Arizona.
-More …
+The Hopi located their villages on mesas for defensive purposes, but clans and families also utilized the surrounding land for medicinal and religious purposes.

-Houma – Originally the Houma were from east central Mississippi and were of the Chakchiuma.
-By 1682 the Houma had separated from the Chakchiuma and were living a few miles inland from the east bank of the Mississippi River just below the present border between Mississippi and Louisiana.
+Houma – Originally, the Houma were from east-central Mississippi and were of the Chakchiuma.
+By 1682 the Houma had separated from the Chakchiuma and were living a few miles inland from the east bank of the Mississippi River, just below the present border between Mississippi and Louisiana.
 Over time, they drifted south into Terrebonne and Lafourche Parishes southwest of New Orleans.
-Most of their descendents are still there today and live in or in the vicinity of Montagne, Golden Meadow, and Dulac-Grand Caillou.
+Most of their descendants are still there today and live in or near Montagne, Golden Meadow, and Dulac-Grand Caillou.

 Huron – Many people today do not realize that Huron and Wyandot are the same people.
-Originally, more than a dozen Iroquoian-speaking tribes of southern Ontario, they referred to themselves as Wendat meaning “island people” or “dwellers on a peninsula.”
-Rendered variously as: Guyandot, Guyandotte, Ouendat, and Wyandotte.
-The French, however, called members of a four-tribe confederacy Huron, a derogatory name derived from their word “hure” meaning rough or ruffian.
-This has persisted as their usual name in Canada.
+Originally, more than a dozen Iroquoian-speaking tribes of southern Ontario referred to themselves as Wendat, meaning “island people” or “dwellers on a peninsula.”

 Inuit/Eskimo – The Inuit are the indigenous peoples inhabiting the Arctic regions of Alaska, Greenland, and Canada, with close relatives in Russia.
-They are united by a common cultural heritage and a common language.
-They have over the years been called “Eskimo,” but prefer to becalled by their own name “Inuit,” meaning simply “people.”
+A common cultural heritage and a common language unite them.
+They have, over the years, been called “Eskimo” but prefer to be called by their own name, “Inuit,” meaning simply “people.”
 Traditionally, they have relied on fish, sea mammals, and land animals for food, heat, light, clothing, tools, and shelter.
-According to archaeological research, the origins of the Inuit lie in northwestern Alaska where they lived in houses made of driftwood and sod.
-Beginning about a thousand years ago, the Inuit began to move eastward into Arctic Canada.
+According to archaeological research, the origins of the Inuit lie in northwestern Alaska, where they lived in houses made of driftwood and sod.
+The Inuit began moving eastward into Arctic Canada about a thousand years ago.
 Within a few hundred years, they had replaced the earlier inhabitants of the region, a now-extinct people known as Tunit.
-By about 1250 AD, the first Inuit had entered Greenland through the Smith Sound area in the far northwest of the island.
-Here, they may have first encountered Viking hunters coming from the Norse colonies in southwest Greenland.
+By about 1250 AD, the first Inuit had entered Greenland through the Smith Sound area far northwest of the island.
+Here, they may have first encountered Viking hunters from the Norse colonies in southwest Greenland.
 In many areas, the old sod and whalebone winter houses were abandoned in favor of houses made of blocks of snow.
 They were easier to build as they could be put up anywhere, even on the sea ice, and required only an hour or two to construct.
 Today, the Inuit continue to live in the arctic regions, working in all sectors of the economy, though many still supplement their income through hunting.
-Tourism is a growing industry as guides take tourists on dogsled and hunting expeditions, and work with outfitting organizations.
+Tourism is a growing industry as guides take tourists on dogsled and hunting expeditions and work with outfitting organizations.

 Iowa/Ioway – Iowa, or Ayuwha, was a term borrowed by the French from the Dakota that signifies “Sleepy-ones.”
 The Iowa people are of Sioux stock and closely related to the Otoe and Missouri tribes.
 They moved about a great deal, mostly in the states of Iowa and Minnesota.
-Through various treaties with the U.S. Government they lost their lands in Minnesota, and Missouri.
+They lost their lands in Minnesota and Missouri through various treaties with the U.S. Government.
 The Ioway practiced farming and lived in villages; however, bands that lived farther west adopted more of the customs of the Plains Indians.
-In 1836, another treaty assigned part of them a reservation along the Great Nemaha River in present-day Brown County, Kansas and Richardson County, Nebraska.
+In 1836, another treaty assigned part of them a reservation along the Great Nemaha River in present-day Brown County, Kansas, and Richardson County, Nebraska.